loomnugget/art-c/README.md

 #### Technologies of Note used

-- AngularJS, Node.js, Express,js, MongoDB, SASS, HTML5, Webpack, AWS S3, Facebook Oauth, Google OAuth, Karma, Chai, Mocha.
+<sub>AngularJS, Node.js, Express,js, MongoDB, SASS, HTML5, Webpack, AWS S3, Facebook Oauth, Google OAuth, Karma, Chai, Mocha.</sub>

 ## CURRENT VERSION `v0.5.0`

-- Please view the Projects for all API information.
+<sub>Please view the Projects for all API information.</sub>

 The current version of this API allows:
   - For **authorized Users** to **POST**, **GET**, **PUT** and **DELETE** User _Accounts_.